apache/cassandra-java-driver/README.md

 If you are upgrading from a previous version of the driver, be sure to have a look at the [upgrade guide](/upgrade_guide/).

-If you are upgrading to _DataStax Enterprise_, use the [DataStax Enterprise Java driver][dse-driver] for more features and better compatibility.
+If you are upgrading to _DataStax Enterprise_, use the [DataStax Enterprise Java Driver][dse-driver] for more features and better compatibility.

 ## License